Autumn Statement 2023: Government Announces Merger of R&D Tax Schemes

 R&D Tax Relief merger

-Impacting accounting periods starting on or after 1 April 2024, the new scheme will closely mirror RDEC, offering an above-the-line credit worth 20% of qualifying expenditure.
-After tax, profitable companies will receive either 16.2p or 15p per £1 of investment, depending on their tax rate.
+Impacting accounting periods starting on or after 1 April 2024, the new scheme will closely mirror RDEC, offering companies an above-the-line credit worth 20% of their qualifying expenditure

-R&D-intensive threshold lowered for SMEs
+R&D-intensive threshold lowered

 How this affects your relief